 “The White Barn Inn was one of my dad’s favorite places.
 We really enjoyed visiting and remembering why he loved it: you can always get a cup of coffee (essential for early risers), nothing is pretentious and the food is exceptional.
 Although other properties in New England may offer better activities, outdoor space and updated rooms, the White Barn Inn is so comfortable and has amazing service.” — Indagare member Lynn Thomas

-Unlike the Hamptons and Nantucket, the harbor village of Kennebunkport is a New England escape that has remained low-key and laid-back, despite being the summer destination of choice for such figures as the late president George H. W. Bush.
+The harbor village of Kennebunkport is a New England escape that has remained low-key and laid-back, despite being the summer destination of choice for such figures as the late president George H. W. Bush.
 The emphasis here is on savoring a slower pace of life, feasting on freshly caught lobster and embracing the peaceful Maine woodlands and coastline, with a handful of lovely shops and excellent restaurants—all of which makes it the ideal getaway for young families and couples.
 This 26-room historic inn is a charming place to stay while visiting, and it consists of several classic clapboard cottages, a converted carriage house and the main inn, which are linked by flower-lined walkways and gardens.
 Particularly lovely are the junior suites, which have gas-burning fireplaces and large bathrooms with soaking tubs.
 Possible activities during your stay include a sunrise picnic breakfast on the beach, a guided bike ride (anywhere from 20 to 80 miles) followed by a deep tissue massage, and private cooking and mixology classes.
-(We also love Hidden Pond and Cliff House as other options.)
-Read more and contact us to book your stay.
+Read more.